 Introducing the Student Employee Diversity Forum!

 Whether you are a current UW-Madison Student Employee or not, we all play a part in creating an inclusive Badger community for all.
 Join your peers in this thought-provoking forum which will provide an opportunity to exchange ideas while engaging in a variety of topics on diversity, identity and inclusion.
-The forum consists of a keynote address and 2 workshop session on Friday March 3rd, 2023.
-Students can attend any or any portion provided as part of the Diversity Forum.
+The forum consists of a keynote address and 2 workshop session on Friday November 15, 2024.
+Students can attend all or any portion provided as part of the Diversity Forum.
 All sessions will take place in person at the Gordon Dining and Event Center and will be an hour in length.

 Goals